 Your child may have hearing loss or eating problems related to HFM.
 Your child will

-need to be under the care a team of craniofacial anomaly experts.
-This team may include:
+need to be under the care of a team of craniofacial anomaly experts.
+This team may

-- An otolaryngologist (ear, nose and throat doctor of ENT) to check hearing loss
+An otolaryngologist (ear, nose, and throat specialist) to check hearing loss

 HFM support groups can help you and your child.
 Ask your child’s healthcare provider